aditichauhan04/-PDF-QA-A-Question-and-Answer-Model-for-PDF-Documents/README.md

 3. Fine-tuning Capabilities: Customize and fine-tune models for specific domains or use cases.
 4. User-Friendly Interface: Intuitive interfaces for both querying and model customization, suitable for developers and researchers alike.

-Whether you're seeking insights from research papers, legal documents, or technical manuals, PDF-QA simplifies the process of accessing information buried within PDFs.
-Accelerate your document analysis workflows with PDF-QA today!"
+Here, this PDF_QA is used to gain insights on IIIT Una's Information to facilitate student queries.
+PDF-QA simplifies the process of accessing information buried within PDFs.
+Accelerate your document analysis workflows with PDF-QA today!